 Dr. Cynthia M. Bulik in her book, Midlife Eating Disorders, notes there are three common scenarios of disordered eating in older women:

-In my newest book, The Secret Life of a Weight-Obsessed Woman – Wisdom to Live the Life You Crave, I explore my journey, beginning with falling into the abyss of bulimia as a sophomore in college to its abrupt end of destruction six years ago.
+In my book, The Secret Life of a Weight-Obsessed Woman – Wisdom to Live the Life You Crave, I explore my journey, beginning with falling into the abyss of bulimia as a sophomore in college to its abrupt end of destruction six years ago.

 I talk about what it feels like to hide a shameful secret, to know your outside is out of sync with your inside, to know you are living a lie and presenting a fraudulent front to the world.